 A father and son are both indicted on murder charges in a mass school shooting in Georgia

-ATLANTA (AP) — A Georgia grand jury indicted both a father and son on murder charges Thursday in a mass shooting at Apalachee High School in Winder.
+ATLANTA (AP) — A grand jury indicted both a father and son on murder charges Thursday in a mass shooting at Apalachee High School in Winder, Georgia.

-Georgia media outlets reported that the Barrow County grand jury meeting in Winder indicted 14-year-old Colt Gray on Thursday on a total of 55 counts including four counts of malice murder, four counts of felony murder, plus aggravated assault and cruelty to children.
-His father, Colin Gray, faces 29 counts including second-degree murder, involuntary manslaughter and reckless conduct.
+A Barrow County grand jury indicted 14-year-old Colt Gray on a total of 55 counts, including murder in the deaths of four people and 25 counts of aggravated assault.
+Grand jurors formally charged his father, Colin Gray, with 29 counts, including two counts of second-degree murder and two counts of involuntary manslaughter.
+Both also face multiple counts of cruelty to children.

-Deputy court clerk Missy Headrick confirmed that Colin and Colt Gray had been indicted in separate indictments.
-She said the clerk’s office had not yet processed the indictments and that the documents likely wouldn’t be available to the public until Friday.
+“Every person, every kid in that school was a victim,” Smith told reporters.
+“Kids in all the other schools that were locked down during this were victims.
+Parents that were terrified about where their kids were.”

+Investigators testified Wednesday during a preliminary hearing for Colin Gray that Colt Gray carried a semiautomatic assault-style rifle onto the school bus, with the barrel sticking out of his book bag, wrapped up in a poster board.
+They say the boy left his second-period class and emerged from a bathroom with the rifle before shooting people in a classroom and hallways.

 Investigators have said the teenager carefully plotted the shooting at the 1,900-student high school northeast of Atlanta.
-A Georgia Bureau of Investigation agent testified that the boy left a notebook in his classroom with step-by-step handwritten instructions to prepare for the shooting.
-It included a diagram of his second-period classroom and his estimate that he could kill as many as 26 people and wound as many as 13 others, writing that he’d be “surprised if I make it this far.”
+A Georgia Bureau of Investigation agent testified that the boy left a notebook in his classroom with step-by-step handwritten instructions to prepare for the assault.
+It included a diagram of his second-period classroom and his estimate that he could kill as many as 26 people and wound as many as 13 others.
+“Surprised if I make it this far,” the boy wrote.

 There had long been signs that Colt Gray was troubled.

+In an Aug.
+18 electronic message seeking help from a counseling service, according to Wednesday testimony, Colin Gray wrote of his son: “We have had a very difficult past couple of years and he needs help.
+Anger, anxiety, quick to be volatile.
+I don’t know what to do.”

+Investigators said Colt Gray had at least one “severe anxiety attack” during his short stay at school.
+A counselor said he reported having suicidal thoughts and rocked and shook uncontrollably while in her office.

-Colt’s mother Marcee Gray, who lived separately, told investigators that she had argued with Colin Gray asking him to secure his guns and restrict Colt’s access in August.
-Instead, he bought the boy ammunition, a gun sight and other shooting accessories, records show.
+Colt’s mother, Marcee Gray, who lives separately, told investigators that she had argued with Colin Gray in August, asking him to secure his guns and restrict Colt’s access.
+Instead, over time, he bought the boy ammunition, a gun sight and other shooting accessories, records show.

+Colt Gray even created a “shrine” to school shooters over his home computer, Georgia Bureau of Investigation Agent Kelsey Ward said in court.
+When Colin Gray had asked his son who the people in pictures were, Ward testified, Colt told his father that one was Nikolas Cruz, the shooter in the 2018 massacre at Marjory Stoneman Douglas High School in Parkland, Florida.

+Ward said Marcee Gray told her in an interview that Colt Gray’s “fascination with guns had gotten very bad” over the past year.
+At one point, Colt asked his dad to buy him an all-black “shooter mask,” saying in a joking manner that, “I’ve got to finish up my school shooter outfit, just kidding,” Ward said.

+Colt’s parents had discussed their son’s fascination with school shooters, but decided that it was in a joking context.

-After Colt Gray asked his mother to put him in a “mental asylum,” the family arranged to take him on Aug.
-31 to a mental health treatment center in Athens that offers inpatient treatment, but the plan fell apart when his parents argued about Colt’s access to guns the day before and his father said he didn’t have the gas money, an investigator said.
+Colt Gray earlier asked his mother to put him in a “mental asylum,” and after the anxiety attack, the family arranged to take him on Aug.
+31 to a mental health treatment center in Athens that offers inpatient treatment, but the plan fell apart when his parents argued about Colt’s access to guns the day before, and his father said he didn’t have the gas money, an investigator said.

-“In this case, your honor, he had primary custody of Colt.
-He had knowledge of Colt’s obsessions with school shooters.
-He had knowledge of Colt’s deteriorating mental state.
-And he provided the firearms and the ammunition that Colt used in this,” District Attorney Brad Smith told the judge Wednesday at the preliminary hearing.

 Associated Press Writer Kate Brumback in Atlanta contributed to this story.